denpeshkov/cs-notes/Go Interfaces Internals.md

 ## Optimizations

-If an interface has no method, itable is dropped and the first word points at the type directly.
+If an interface has no methods, itable is dropped and the first word points at the type directly.
 That is, `runtime.eface` is used instead of `runtime.iface`:

 ```go
 type eface struct {